-Experience has shown that some configuration profiles on iPads and other iOS devices use root certificates that could allow harmful software to install on your device, skirting Apple’s sandboxing rules and putting users at higher security vulnerability.
-Understanding how to remove configuration from your iPad and other iOS devices increase the chances of protecting your data or at least learning something new.
-Let’s begin.
+Experience has shown that some configuration profiles on iPads and other iOS devices use root certificates that could allow harmful software to install on your device, skirting Apple's sandboxing rules and putting users at higher security vulnerability.
+Understanding how to remove the configuration from your iPad and other iOS devices increase the chances of protecting your data or at least learning something new.
+Let's begin.

 Part 1: What is Configuration on iPad?